herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 # Playing the Game

 ## Standard Play
-- The game is split into five rounds.
+- The game is split into a number of rounds agreed upon by the players.
-- During the first round Player 1 will control each of their units and take a move and/or action.
+- During the first round Player 1 will control each of their units one time and take a move and/or action; in either order.
 - Once Player 1 finishes controlling all their units, Player 2 will control their units.
 - Once Player 2 finishes controlling their units, the round is considered over and the next round starts.

 ## Movement
 - Each unit can move a number of tiles equal to its movement speed unless a tile says it’s impassible.
+- A unit cannot move onto or through a non-existant tile.
 - A unit can choose not to move and stay within its tile unless the units profile says otherwise.
 - A unit can take an Action before taking a Movement

 ## Action
+- A unit
+- A unit can elect not to take an action.
 - A Unit can choose to take an action before or after taking a Movement
 - Possible actions are listed on the units profile.